isaacbasil/solveclosure/docs/guide.rst

 3. The number of processors you want to use.
 4. The path to your python launch script.

-The python launch script should run ``solve2eqclosure`` almost identically to how you would run it locally, but you must provide the command to load OpenFOAM, e.g.::
+The python launch script should run ``solveclosure`` almost identically to how you would run it locally, but you must provide the command to load OpenFOAM, e.g.::